 Very Truly yours

 The Adjutant General”

-When this detail ended, Bob was sent to Cabanatuan which was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Cabanatuan was actually three camps.
+Camp 1 was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.
 Many things about the camp were similar to Camp O’Donnell, but the one improvement was the availability of water.
 It was at this camp that the Japanese began to use the POWs as slave labor for their war effort.